Best Ways To Tenderize Meat

 A pressure cooker is a fantastic tool for tenderizing meat in a shorter amount of time.
 The pressure created inside the cooker helps to break down the tough fibers in the meat, resulting in tender and succulent dishes.
 It is perfect for cuts like beef ribs, pork chops, and even whole chickens.

-See also Top Ways To Season Your BBQ
+See also The Best Way To Season And Tenderize BBQ Meats

 Grilling